ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/advanced-course/loading-and-displaying-server-content.md

 Recommended style guidelines:

-* The contents of the template should be wrapped in a div with assigned class “product-card”.
+* The contents of the template should be wrapped in a div with assigned class "product-card".

 * Each product image should be 200 by 150 pixels in size.

-* The text details about the product should be wrapped in a div with assigned class “product-details”.
+* The text details about the product should be wrapped in a div with assigned class "product-details".

 * The product name, rating, and price can be placed in p tags with assigned classes `product-name`, `star-rank`, and `product-price`, respectively.